Where Should I Live in Los Angeles?

-But because LA is SO spread out.
-You want to live near the places you will be frequenting (like your job).
+Because LA is SO spread out, ideally you want to live near the places you will be frequenting (like your job).

 Oh, and the traffic.
 Yeah, that is real.
 Not an exaggeration.
 Basic rule of thumb: 8 miles will take you at least 30 minutes.
 Unless you’re driving at 4am.